Smooth, homemade caramel sauce flavored with intense, tart fresh apple cider. Great for all kinds of dessert toppings!

 But she’s just so special she needed her own moment.
 And, truthfully there’s a lot to discuss when it comes to caramel, and I want to cover it all with you.
 Let’s get into it.

 Fresh Apple Cider: sold in the juice section of your grocery store, you’ll find it between September and January.
 It is the unfiltered juice of the apple.
 Importantly: not apple juice (which is filtered and has had sugars added) and not apple cider vinegar.
-You’ll start with two cups of fresh cider, and boil it until much of the water has evaporated and you only have ¼ cup left.
+Start with two cups of fresh cider, and boil it until much of the water has evaporated and you only have ¼ cup left.
+Honeycrisp apple cider is more tart and flavorful.
+When you are boiling to reduce it, consider adding mulling spices to flavor it.

 Alternatively, boiled cider: This is cider that has already been reduced, and quite a bit more than you can do at home.
 It’s a lot darker and thicker.
 You can find it here.